Acellera/acegen-open/tutorials/adding_custom_model2.md

 ## Creating a custom model

-Now we will define a custom model using the transformers library from HuggingFace.
-We will use the GPT-2 model as an example.
+Now we will define a toy custom model to show how to integrate any model in Acegen.
 The model will be a `torch.nn.Module`, and will provide different outputs depending on the phase (training or inference), defined by its `train_mode` attribute.